m-buschmann/ML_for_Pain_Prediction/README.md

     target = sys.argv[3] (3_classes, 5_classes, intensity, or rating)\
     (see example below)
     - else: set your own bidsroot and log_dir and the arguments
-    - right now, the code sets target = 'intensity' or '3_classes' later in the code to prevent mix-ups

 ### Train models on whole dataset
 - 05training_whole_data.py
     - if running on Compute Canada: easiest to use a .sh file with the arguments\